D'Onta Foreman: Indianapolis Colts

 On August 5, 2019, Foreman was claimed off waivers by the Indianapolis Colts.
 He was placed on injured reserve on August 19, 2019, with a torn bicep.
 He was waived on August 24.

-Tennessee Titans
+Tennessee Titans (first stint)

 After sitting out the 2019 NFL season, Foreman had a tryout with the Tennessee Titans on August 17, 2020.
 On September 29, 2020, he was signed to the Titans' practice squad.
-Foreman was elevated to the active roster on October 31 for the team's Week 8 matchup against the Cincinnati Bengals, and reverted to the practice squad after the game.
+Foreman was elevated to the active roster on October 31 for the team's Week 8 matchup against the Bengals, and reverted to the practice squad after the game.
 He was promoted to the active roster on November 7, 2020.
 During Week 10 against the Indianapolis Colts, he had a receiving touchdown from Ryan Tannehill in the 34–17 loss.
 The touchdown marked his first with the team and his first overall since Week 16 of the 2018 season.
 Foreman appeared in six total games as a backup to Derrick Henry and finished the 2020 regular season with 22 rushes for 95 yards to go along with a single five-yard touchdown reception.